 What Aaron Hernandez's Former Teammates Said About Him

 In 2010, Aaron Hernandez achieved what countless people only dream of: He was drafted by the New England Patriots.
 However, what unfolded over the following years was a series of very public tragedies, set against the background of a young rising star in the NFL.
 Daniel de Abreu and Safiro Furtado were shot and killed in 2012, just a month before Hernandez signed a contract for a whopping $40 million.
-Only months later, a lawsuit was filed alleging that Hernandez had shot another man in the face in Florida.
-Then, four months after that, the body of Odin Lloyd — who had been dating the sister of Hernandez's fiancée — was discovered, and about a year after being arrested in connection with Lloyd's death, Hernandez was indicted on charges connected to the murders of de Abreu and Furtado.
+The following June, he was sued for allegedly shooting another man in the face in Florida earlier that year.
+Four months after the lawsuit, the body of Odin Lloyd — who had been dating the sister of Hernandez's fiancée — was discovered, and the NFLer was arrested just over a week later.
+After about a year, Hernandez was indicted on charges connected to the murders of de Abreu and Furtado.

 He was the life of the party